PGM-Lab/InferPy/docs/notes/guidebayesian.rst

 idea of employing deep neural networks within a probabilistic model in order to capture complex non-linear dependencies between variables.

-InferPy's API gives support to this powerful and flexible modelling framework.
+InferPy's API gives support to this powerful and flexible modeling framework.
 Let us start by showing how a variational autoencoder over binary data can be defined by mixing Keras and InferPy code.